hazecodeio/scala-sandbox-mavenized/README.md

 # ScalaSandBox-mavenized
-This is a Scala sandbox to mostly experiment with CoreScala-related constructs.
+This is a Scala sandbox to experiment with CoreScala-related constructs.